 Alcatraz Island Tickets

 - Don't be Fooled: The only way to tour Alcatraz is with the company called Alcatraz Cruises, leaving from San Francisco.
 Other bay cruise companies can take you by, but can't stop.
 Find all the details at Alcatraz Cruises.

 - Save Money: Anyone else selling an Alcatraz Island tour is re-selling tickets and may charge a processing fee.
 Save money.
 Do it yourself.

 - Reserve Tickets Ahead: Alcatraz tours are very popular and tickets sell out fast.
+The official brochures say tickets sell out as early as a week in advance in the summer and on holiday weekends.
 On a July Friday, I've seen them sold out until the following Tuesday.
 Get tickets online up to 90 days ahead or call 415-981-7625.

 - Unprepared?
 Your hotel's concierge or front desk may have tickets.
 Or consider taking the Alcatraz and Angel Island tour, which doesn't fill up as fast.